AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

 # face-recognition-attendance-anti-spoofing
-This GitHub repository contains a comprehensive Face Recognition Attendance System with built-in Anti-Spoofing features.
+This GitHub repository contains a comprehensive Face Recognition Attendance System with built-in Face Recognition using Pytorch and Anti-Spoofing features.
 The system is designed to accurately identify and record attendance using facial recognition while incorporating measures to prevent spoofing attempts.

 # Overview
 The application allows users to perform the following tasks: